evanwill/_drafts/_notes/wget-archives.md

 `wget --recursive --accept=pdf http://site-with-pdfs.com/`

-When using `--recursive`, add `--no-parent` or `--level=NUMBER` to limit your crawl:
+When using `--recursive`, add `--no-parent`, `--level=NUMBER`, or `--domains=LIST` to limit your crawl:

 `wget -r -np -Apdf http://www.lib.uidaho.edu/services/workshops/resources/`

+Correctly **scoping** your crawl is important, spend time exploring the hierarchy of the site to ensure you will capture what you want, but not download the entire internet...

 To get an entire web site, use the `--mirror` and `--page-requisites` arguments.
 This will recursively crawl the domain and collect everything needed to reproduce the site.
 Adding `--convert-links` will rewrite the internal links to work offline if desired.
+It is important to add `--wait=SECONDS` and `--random-wait` to avoid bothering servers (you are unlikely to overload them, but they are likely to block you).

 `wget -mpk --wait=5 --random-wait https://example.com`

-It is important to add `--wait=SECONDS` and `--random-wait` to avoid bothering servers (you are unlikely to over load them, but they are likely to block you).

 ## Archival Wget with WARC